Placing Orders and Other API Functions

 TradingAlgorithm.can_trade(assets)

 Function to check if asset can be traded at current dt.
+This requires the asset to be alive as well as we should be within trading hours.

 assets (list) – List of assets to check